meow-d/meow-d.github.io/_posts/2024-10-24-why do I refuse to watch parkour civilization? it's because of Dream.md

 ---

-for the record, i never fully believed the groomer thing in the first place, i was just cautious and waiting for evidence. how that [his video](https://www.youtube.com/watch?v=18jB0zQysgg) is up, the consensus is that he really didn't do anything.
+for the record, i never fully believed the groomer thing in the first place, i was just cautious and waiting for evidence. now that [his video](https://www.youtube.com/watch?v=18jB0zQysgg) is up, the consensus is that he really didn't do anything.